What to do if…

 Do not do these things

-- Do not drive yourself to hospital if you feel faint, very breathless, or the pain is severe.
+- Do not drive yourself to hospital if you feel faint, very breathless, confused, clammy, or the pain is severe.

-- Do not take alcohol or sedatives to “push through” the pain.
+- Do not use alcohol, sedatives, or extra painkillers to push through the pain.

-- Do not rely on a smartwatch reading or a quick online checklist to rule out something serious.
+- Do not rely on a smartwatch, oxygen monitor, or online checklist to rule out something serious.

 What to do now

-- chest pain is severe, persistent, or rapidly worsening
+- the chest pain is sudden, severe, does not go away, or is rapidly getting worse

-- pain spreads to arm(s), back, neck, jaw, or upper tummy, or your chest feels tight/heavy/pressure-like
+- pain spreads to your arm, back, neck, jaw, shoulder, or upper tummy

-- If you’re alone and symptoms are worrying: unlock the door, keep your phone with you, and sit where you can be found easily.
-If calling 999, put the call on speaker.
+- If you are alone and symptoms feel worrying, unlock the door, keep your phone with you, and sit where someone can find you.
+Put a 999 or urgent-care call on speaker if that helps.

-- Make a 30-second symptom note (for the call/triage):
+- Make a short note for the call or triage:

-- If you’re waiting for advice and want simple pain relief: only take something you normally can take, and follow the label (do not take extra to “mask” symptoms or delay urgent care).
+- If you are waiting for advice and want simple pain relief, only take medicine you normally can take, and follow the label.
+Do not take extra medicine to mask symptoms or delay urgent care.

 What can wait

-- You do not need to figure out the exact cause right now (there are many possibilities, and some need tests to rule out).
+- You do not need to work out the exact cause right now.

-- You do not need to collect lots of home measurements; focus on getting assessed if it’s new/worsening.
+- You do not need to gather lots of home readings before asking for help.

 Important reassurance